 Search Console Report

-You can go through our guide on how to configure your WordPress site with Google Search Console.
+For more details, check out our guide on how to configure your WordPress site with Google Search Console.

 eCommerce Report